Table of Contents

-Spring has sprung, and that means all sorts of flowers and trees are in bloom.
-Unfortunately for some pets, this time of year also brings painful allergies.
+Spring has sprung, which means all sorts of flowers and trees are in bloom.
+Unfortunately for some pets, this time of year also brings bothersome allergies.
 Notoriously tricky to diagnose, allergies in dogs require time and patience to properly treat.
 It’s important to help your pup feel as comfortable as possible, no matter how unpleasant the allergy symptoms may look or feel.

 What Causes Seasonal Allergies in Dogs?

-Airborne allergens are usually to blame for dogs’ allergies, but instead of affecting the respiratory system – as they do in humans – extreme itchiness results.
+Airborne allergens are usually to blame for dogs’ allergies, but instead of affecting the respiratory system – as they do in humans – dogs typically experience extreme itchiness.
 Known as atopy, this seasonal itchiness is genetically inherited.
 Symptoms may set in suddenly at a young age, typically six months to three years old.
 Female dogs are also more prone to allergies, although males are commonly diagnosed, too.

 The specific allergen affecting your pet depends on the time of year as well as where you live, but can include pollen, mold, dander and any airborne particle.
 Roughly 10 percent of dogs are predisposed to these environmental allergies, with some breeds more susceptible than others.
 Shar-Peis, Golden Retrievers, Boxers, Labradors, Shih-Tzus, and Boston Terriers all have a higher risk of developing allergies.